 “NOOOOOOOOOOOOOOOOOOOOOOOOOOOO!!
 I NEEEEEEEEEEEED TEDDY!!!!”
 Cue autotap tears and stratospheric screaming… Oh! and don’t forget the kicks and snake-like movements as I try to lift her gracefully into my arms.

 I manage to wrench her under one arm, pick up the bags and move out of the shop.
 The audience shake heads and probably judge.
 At this moment in time, I want my Mammy!

 We reach the bench outside.
 I put screaming child down and hunker down to have a positive parenting style talk with her.
 Her beautiful blue eyes are glistening with tears and her cheeks give the word “Rosy” a new level of meaning.

 Her attention has been distracted by the huge cluster of helium balloons behind me.

 “PEPPAAAAAAA PIG!!!
 Mammy wuk!
 It’s Peppa Pig bawoooooon!
 I NEEEEEEEEED IT”

 Tears gone.
 Smile on.
 Adorable wee face up close into mine.
 “Pweeeeease Mammy.
 I wub it!”

 “Next day we’re out, I’ll buy you a balloon okay?”

-And as we do indeed, skip off towards the car, I look at the messy little head on her, and I know that for all my “playing”, I’m not doing a bad job really.
+And as we skip off towards the car, I look at the messy little head on her, and I know that for all my “playing”, I’m not doing a bad job really.